mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

   '   \      /<----------\       /<---+     '  STATES
   '    +----+   t1,stop   +-----+           '
   '_ _ _ ^_^ _ _ _ _ _ _ _ _ | _ _ _ _ _ _ _'
-      t3 |  \                | consent
+      t3 |  \                | association
          |   \__________     v
        +-----+     t2   \  +----+
-      /       \   stop   \/      \----+
+      /       \          \/      \----+
      ( closing )<--------( biflow ) any-packet
-      \       /           \      /<---+
+      \       /   stop    \      /<---+
        +-----+             +----+

 ~~~~~~~~~~~~~
 {: #fig-states title="Transport-Independent State Machine for Stateful On-Path Devices"}

+## Uniflow States

 When a packet is received for a flow that the device has no state for, and it
 is configured to forward the packet instead of dropping it, it moves that flow
 from the zero state into the uniflow state and starts a timer t1.
-It
-resets this timer for any additional packet it forwards in the same direction
-as long as the flow remains in the uniflow state.
-When timer t1 expires, or
-when a stop signal is observed, the device drops state for the flow and
-performs any processing associated with doing so: tearing down NAT bindings,
-closing associated firewall pinholes, exporting flow information, and so on.
-Note that devices that see only a single direction of a flow only have these
-two states and the transitions between them.

-A uniflow becomes a biflow when the device observes a consent signal.
-A
-consent packet is a packet sent in the opposite direction from the packet sent
-with certain properties as defined in {{consent-signaling}}.
-After
-transitioning to the biflow state, the device starts a timer t2.
 It resets
-this timer for any packet it forwards in either direction.
-The biflow state
+this timer for any additional packet it forwards in the same direction as long
+as the flow remains in the uniflow state.
+When timer t1 expires on a flow in
+the uniflow state, the device drops state for the flow and performs any
+processing associated with doing so: tearing down NAT bindings, closing
+associated firewall pinholes, exporting flow information, and so on.
+The
+device may also drop state on a stop signal, if observed.

+Some devices will only see one side of a communication, e.g. if they are
+placed in a portion of a network with asymmetric routing.
+These devices use
+only the zero and uniflow states (as marked in {{fig-states}}.)
+In addition,
+true uniflows -- protocols which are solely unidirectional (e.g. some
+applications over UDP) -- will also use only the uniflow-only states.
+In
+either case, current devices generally don't associate much state with
+observed uniflows flows, and timeout is generally sufficient to expire this
+state.

+## Biflow States

+A uniflow transitions to the biflow state when the device observes an
+association signal.
+An association signal consists of a packet sent in the
+opposite direction from the uniflow packet(s), with certain properties as
+defined in {{association-signaling}}.
+After transitioning to the biflow
+state, the device starts a timer t2.
+It resets this timer for any packet it
-represents a fully established bidirectional communication.
-When timer t2
+forwards in either direction.
+The biflow state represents a fully established
+bidirectional communication.
+When timer t2 expires, the device assumes that
-expires, the device assumes that the flow has shut down without signaling as
+the flow has shut down without signaling as such, and drops state for the
-such, and drops state for the flow, performing any associated processing.
+flow, performing any associated processing.
+When a stop signal is observed in
+either direction, the flow transitions to the closing state.

+When a flow enters the closing state, it starts a timer t3.
+While the stop
+signal should be the last packet on a flow, the t3 timer ensures that
+reordered packets after the stop signal will be accounted to the flow.
 When
-a stop signal is observed in either direction, the flow transitions to the
-closing state.

-When a flow enters the closing state, it starts a timer t3.
-When this timer
-expires, the device drops state for the flow, performing any associated processing.
+this timer expires, the device drops state for the flow, performing any
+associated processing.

+## Additional States

 Devices may augment the transitions in this state diagram depending on their
 function.
 For example, a firewall that decides based on some information